ash-bergs/code_study/README.md

 #### Installation:

 Right now there's nothing to install.
-I might add nodemon to the project to run JS code in the future.
+I might add nodemon or Jest to the project to run JS code in the future.

 #### **Suggested VS Code extensions:**